 For a very formal message, such as a job application, use the kind of closing that you might see in a business letter:

-Blind copying emails to a group of people can be useful when you don’t want everyone on the list to have each other’s email addresses.
+Blind copying mails to a group of people can be useful when you don’t want everyone on the list to have each other’s mail addresses.
 The only recipient address that will be visible to all recipients is the one in the To: field.

 Tips for the Middle Porting of Email Writing in English

-- Briefly, state your purpose for writing the email at the very beginning of your message.
+Briefly, state your purpose for writing the mail at the very beginning of your message.

 Sample Email Writing

-Use what you’ve just learned to explain why Student 2’s email to Professor Jones is more effective than the e-mail written by Student 1.
+Use what you’ve just learned to explain why Student 2’s mail to Professor Jones is more effective than the e-mail written by Student 1.
 How does the tone of the messages differ?
-What makes Student 2’s email look and sound more appropriate?
+What makes Student 2’s mail look and sound more appropriate?
 What are the elements that contribute to its clarity?
-If you were Professor Jones and you received both emails, how would you respond to each one?
+If you were Professor Jones and you received both mails, how would you respond to each one?

 i need help on my paper can i come by your office tomorrow